pekkizen/rtp/README.md

 **p.rtp(K, p, stepscale = 1)**
 Rank truncated product p-value by integrand gamma PDF x beta CDF integrated by Riemann sum.
-This is a fast, reliable and accurate, enough or more,  function selected from all functions in C++ source code.
+This is a fast, reliable and accurate, enough or more,  function selected from all functions in the C++ source code.

 ### Reference implementations of p.rtp